Fifth Harmony’s Ally Brooke Claims She Was Mentally & Verbally Abused In Girl Group

 "But I hate saying this: My time in Fifth Harmony, I didn't enjoy it.
 I didn't love it," she continued.
 "It was hard because there was so much going on.
 So much behind the scenes, so much toxicity, so much abuse, so much about of power, so much mental abuse, verbal abuse, and it's just horrible and to me, it's a shame because we were so big.
 I should have enjoyed myself more."

 Fifth Harmony was assembled together on the American version of The X Factor in 2012, and signed a joint record deal with show judge Simon Cowell's label Syco Records and L.A.
 Reid's label Epic Records.
-The group released a handful of hits, including 2015's "Worth It" and 2016's "Work From Home."
+The group — Brooke, Normani, Camila Cabello, Lauren Jauregui, and Dinah Jane — released a handful of hits, including 2015's "Worth It" and 2016's "Work From Home."
 However, the group first began to fracture when Cabello left the group to pursue a solo career.
 In 2018, the Fifth Harmony announced that they would be taking an indefinite hiatus, which essentially amounted to them disbanding for good and each going solo in some capacity.

 Brooke also said that certain people at her former label made the women feel "inferior" and "uncomfortable."
 As an example, she specifically described a time in which she looked to an executive for help when she felt Fifth Harmony was "breaking," and instead of giving her support she alleged that he sexually harassed her.